cmabastar/RDSmanualbackups/README.md

 ### Automated Manual RDS Backups
-When to use it when there's an automated snapshot?
+Why to use it when there's an automated snapshot?

 In cases of accidental deletion of RDS instance, the automated snapshots are also gone and there's no way to recover.
-This script will be doing manual snapshots and will only be deleted when the admin specifically deletes the rds snapshots.
+This script will be doing manual snapshots -- automatically.
+RDS manual snapshots will only be deleted when the admin specifically deletes the rds snapshots.

 ### How to use:
 Provide access key/id and update the dbs array for whitelisted names of database.
 The script is intended to snapshot from the master.